QTM 201Am I Actually a Christian?

 Jesus warns in Luke 13 that many will try to enter the narrow door and fail.
 They will knock and say, "Sir, open the door for us.
 We ate and drank with you!"
 But He will answer, "I don't know you."
 Proximity is not Intimacy.

-If you are reading this and you are not 100% sure that the King knows your name, you are taking a statistical risk that no rational person should take.
+If you are reading this and you are not 100% sure that the King knows your name, you are taking a risk no sensible person should take.

-The Probability of Death is 100%.
-You do not know when the system shuts down.
+Death is 100% certain.
+You do not know when your time is up.
 It could be tonight.
 The Bible says: "You are a mist that appears for a little while and then vanishes."
 (James 4:14).

 Do not wait for the "perfect moment" to get right with God.
 The perfect moment was yesterday.
 The next best moment is Right Now.

-2. Accept the Transfer: "I accept Jesus as my payment."
+- Accept the gift: "I accept Jesus as my payment."